Bondster Review (2021)

 Then click on the link "PREVIOUS YEAR" or "CURRENT YEAR".
 At the bottom you only have to click on the button "TAX REPORT".

 Bondster is a good P2P platform, which is strongly reminiscent of Mintos in parts.
 Since Bondster operates as a marketplace similar to Mintos, this is not particularly surprising.

 Although the platform is not officially regulated, what speaks for the seriousness of the platform is that detailed reports are provided on the brokered loans and the annual report is also publicly available.
 In any case, however, Bondster should be monitored by an official financial market regulator in the medium term.

 Although Bondster is still relatively small compared to other P2P platforms, it provides investors with a large loan offer.
 With the Auto Invest feature, investors can efficiently invest in the available P2P loans.
-We find it somewhat unfortunate that no secondary market is available.
-Investors who care about quick availability of their money are therefore forced to invest only in loans with short maturities.

 All in all, we would unreservedly recommend Bondster to investors.